indigo-dc/jenkins-pipeline-library/docs/user/config_file.rst

    ``commands`` requires the presence of the ``container`` setting, which must have available all the tools --and dependencies-- used by the list of commands.
 Also the commands runs relative to the root directory /.
-As a hacking solution is possible to use an :doc:`environment variable </user/docker_compose/>` to define the expected workspace in docker-compose.yml context, as a solution for current release.
+As a hacking solution is possible to use Docker Compose's :ref:`docker_compose_env` to define the expected workspace in docker-compose.yml context, as a solution for current release.

 environment
 ~~~~~~~~~~~